Raicuparta/ditching-facebook-friends-with-js/README.md

 Those don't look like any emojis I've ever seen.
 What gives?

-Let's take a closer look to how reactions are encoded in the JSON provided by Facebook:
+# Decoding the reaction emoji

+I grab one message as an example, and it only has one reaction: the crying emoji (😢).
+Checking the JSON file, this is what I find:

 ```js
 "reaction": "\u00f0\u009f\u0098\u00a2"
 ```

-What does that train of colourful characters mean?
-The `\u` prefix means the the following characters will be treated as a hexadecimal Unicode character code.
+How does this fun character train relate to the crying emoji?

+It may not look like it, but this string is four characters long:

+* 0: `\u00f0`
+* 1: `\u009f`
+* 2: `\u0098`
+* 3: `\u00a2`

+In JavaScript, `\u` is a prefix that denotes an escape sequence.
+This particular escape sequence is formed by the `\u`, followed by exactly four hexadecimal digits.
+It represents a Unicode character, described with a UFT-16 character code.

-Every Unicode character has a numerical representation.
-For instance, [the hexadecimal representation of the capital letter S is `0053`](https://unicode-table.com/en/0053/).
+For instance, [the Unicode hex code of the capital letter S is `0053`](https://unicode-table.com/en/0053/).
 You can see how it works in JavaScript by typing `"\u0053"` in the console:

 // \u0053 to S in the console